wpa-2/Pwnagotchi-Plugins/README.md

 main.plugins.webssh.password = "changeme"
 main.plugins.webssh.port = 8082
 ```
-You will need to run
+You will need to run these for webssh to work
 ```
 sudo apt update
 sudo apt install python3-flask